 Control No Matter Where You Go

-Along with more convenient controls on your phone or tablet, many smart home security systems and thermostats are compatible with digital voice assistants like Amazon Echo and Google Home.
+Along with more convenient controls on your phone or tablet, many smart home security and alarm systems and thermostats are compatible with digital voice assistants like Amazon Echo and Google Home.
 With one of these devices connected to the system, you could manage your thermostat with simple voice commands.

 Protect Against Freezing Pipes